 “How many times have we come across the fact that our volunteer units are better equipped than foresters or forest firefighters.
 Sometimes I had to share with them what we have, to help ... ”, complains Grigory Kuksin.

 By the way, interest in volunteer associations that work on forest fires has grown this summer.
-In the Far East, there are many such volunteer detachments, but, for example, in the Krasnoyarsk Territory they are just beginning to appear this fall - and this is also the result of the “hot” summer of 2019.
+There are many such volunteer groups in the Far East, and, for example, in the Krasnoyarsk Territory, they are just beginning to appear this fall - and this is also the result of the hot summer of 2019.

 The volunteer corps of Lake Baikal, created in Buryatia in the 2015 year, is one of the largest volunteer associations.
 Its members are directly involved in extinguishing fires, working with residents of the republic - both adults and children: they explain how to prevent a forest fire and what to do if a disaster occurs.
 Humanitarian aid is being transported to people from the affected villages.

-“I came to the Volunteer Corps of Lake Baikal, consider it by accident,” says Ekaterina Grudinina, a resident of Buryatia. - All my life I lived in the village of Selenginsk, worked at a local paper and cardboard mill.
-And we have such a thing: peatlands smoldered constantly, literally over the years, near the village.
-The nearest - meters in 20 from apartment buildings.
-And we actually lived all year round in smoke, in the summer it was generally unbearable.
-And smoke is not only harmful in itself - it is especially toxic from peat bogs.
-But we seemed to have gotten used to it, and already did not pay attention.
-And now the volunteer guys came to us, when everything was already completely terrible, to extinguish these fires.
-I asked with them.
+“I came to the Volunteer Corps of Lake Baikal by chance,” says Ekaterina Grudinina, a resident of Buryatia. - All my life I lived in the village of Selenginsk, worked at a local paper and cardboard mill.
+And we have such a thing: peat bogs were constantly smoldering near the village, literally for years.
+The nearest ones are 20 meters from residential buildings.
+And we actually lived in smoke all year round, in summer it was generally unbearable.
+And the smoke is not only harmful in itself - it is especially toxic from peat bogs.
+But we seem to have got used to it, and already did not pay attention.
+And then the volunteer guys came to us, when everything became completely creepy, to put out these fires.
+I asked to go with them.
 So I got involved.
-And you know, I believe that in a few years we volunteers managed to reverse the situation in Selenginsk.
-Mostly we managed the fires.
-They managed to explain to people how to behave so that peat bogs would not burn, and if they were already on fire, what measures should be taken.
-There is nothing supernatural to change anything.
-After all, everything depends on us.
-As far as I know, many become voluntary firefighters after a disaster strikes: for example, a house or a summer house burned down.
+And you know, I believe that in a few years we, the volunteers, managed to turn the situation around in Selenginsk.
+The fires were mostly dealt with.
+We managed to explain to people how to behave so that the peat bogs would not burn, and if they did, what measures to take.
+There is nothing supernatural about changing something, no. Everything depends only on us.
+As far as I know, many become volunteer firefighters after they have had a disaster: for example, a house or summer cottage burned down.
 But you could have done so that this did not happen. "

 Grigory Kuksin gives such statistics.
 According to a poll by the ROMIR agency, more than half of Russians are not even aware of the causes of forest fires.
 People are sure that most often they light up “by themselves”, or in extreme cases, for example, from a thunderstorm.
 In fact, Kuksin emphasizes, in 95% of cases forest fires are the result of human activity.
 According to the same survey, only a third of the country's inhabitants know where to call if they notice a forest fire.
 Therefore, as noted by Grigory Kuksin, the best that can be done is to give up all efforts to educate people and prevent fires.
 Then enormous costs will not be required to extinguish them.

-“Whether it is a question of legislation, of responsible work, of enlightenment - all, ultimately, only people change,” says the scientist.
-“Not money, not super technology, but people who decided to change the world around them.”
+“Whether we are talking about legislation, about responsible work, about educational activities - everything is ultimately changed only by people,” the scientist notes.
+“Not money, not super-equipment, but people who decided to change the world around them.”